zzhang1987/dotemacs.d/README.md

 ## magit

-1. "C-c C-c c" for creating commits
+1. "C-c C-x c" for creating commits
-2. "C-c C-c p" for push
+2. "C-c C-x p" for push
-3. "C-c C-c l" for pull
+3. "C-c C-x l" for pull
 ## Python
 Using company-jedi for auto-complete.